Gospel of Mary: Contents

-In the conversation, the Savior teaches that the inner self is composed of soul, spirit/mind, and a third mind that is between the two which sees the vision.
+In the conversation, Jesus teaches that the inner self is composed of soul, spirit/mind, and a third mind that is between the two which sees the vision.
 Then the text breaks off and the next four pages are missing.
-When the narrative resumes, Mary is no longer recalling her discussion with the Savior.
+When the narrative resumes, Mary is no longer recalling her discussion with Christ.
 She is instead recounting the revelation given to her in her vision.
 The revelation describes an ascent of a soul, which as it passes on its way to its final rest, engages in dialogue with four powers that try to stop it.

 Her vision does not meet with universal approval:

 But Andrew answered and said to the brethren, "Say what you think concerning what she said.
 For I do not believe that the Savior said this.
 For certainly these teachings are of other ideas."

-Peter also opposed her in regard to these matters and asked them about the Savior.
+Peter also opposed her in regard to these matters and asked them about Jesus.
 "Did he then speak secretly with a woman, in preference to us, and not openly?
 Are we to turn back and all listen to her?
 Did he prefer her to us?"